 - 5.5 Translating the potential jobs into additional land is not straightforward.
-However, analysis has shown that around 30 percent of new jobs will rely on land allocated in dedicated employment areas, with the remainder being generated in key nodes such as town centres, or in a more dispersed manner through activities such as tourism small businesses and rural enterprise.(26) - 5.6 The translation of future jobs growth into purely quantitative, county-wide employment land needs suggests that about 40 hectares of land will be required.
-This is clearly before different job markets, locations, sizes of site and quality of provision, as well as the extensive size and spatial geography of the County are taken into account. - 5.7 It is encouraging to understand that most of the jobs generated in the County will not require the effort and expense of bringing dedicated employment land and buildings on stream.
+However, analysis has shown that around 30 percent of new jobs will rely on land allocated in dedicated employment areas, with the remainder being generated in key nodes such as town centres, or in a more dispersed manner through activities such as tourism small businesses and rural enterprise23. - 5.6 The translation of future jobs growth into purely quantitative, county-wide employment land needs suggests that about 40 hectares of land will be required.
+This is clearly before different job markets, locations, sizes of site and quality of provision, as well as the extensive size and spatial geography of the County are taken into account. - 5.7 Employment land is land primarily but not exclusively occupied by industrial or office-based businesses in the form of industrial estates, business parks or stand-alone 'single user' premises.
+Recent changes to the Use Classes Order mean that it is important to define a set of main employment uses.
+The proposed definition includes general industrial uses, and warehouses, purpose-built offices, light industrial and research establishments.
+The full definition can be found in the glossary. - 5.8 It is encouraging to understand that most of the jobs generated in the County will not require the effort and expense of bringing dedicated employment land and buildings on stream.
 However, the Council regards the provision of a wide range of land and premises across the County, appropriate to its scale and settlement pattern and tailored for a wide variety of potential users, as a vital part of its strategy for the County's economy.